 The cage doesn't employ the fairly thick and heavy tubing of the traditional cage.
 This is an advantage, I think.
 There's a saving in cost and material, and a saving in material imposes less of a pressure on resources.
 A cage doesn't have to withstand great forces.
 It doesn't have to withstand great wind forces.
 Obviously, even gale-force winds can't blow the netting away.
 It doesn't have to bear heavy loads, except for snow.
 A lightweight structure is perfectly capable of doing the job, and a heavy, solid structure would be excessive.
-A building which uses slender, graceful columns or pillars rather than very thick ones to bear a load is in no danger of collapsing - it's using a sophisticated design to carry the load rather than a crude design.
+A building which uses slender, graceful columns or pillars rather than very thick ones to bear a load is in no danger of collapsing - it's using a sophisticated design to carry the load rather than an unsophisticated design.

 I tend to construct large cages and generally use netting of 6m x 4m dimensions.
 Netting of smaller dimensions can be used but whatever the length, the width has to be adequate - 2m is generally not sufficient.